Semantic Stack Comparison

 the same ceiling.

 The approaches differ.
-The structural limitation is consistent: each solution governs meaning within a single system boundary, and stops there.
+The structural limitation is consistent: some govern within a single system boundary, others retrieve without governing at all.
+None of them make definitions canonical, versioned, and enforced across every system simultaneously.

 Git / YAML